Lygaenth/TestJeuxPublic/README.md

 # TestJeuxPublic
-Public version of testjeux
+Public version
-Hello this is a test project for a video game created from scratch with WPF.
+This is a test project for a video game created from scratch with WPF.
 Here is more of a framework of the game and an editor.
 This is a copy of a private version that implements a bit more, I especially removed some models assets that.

 Initially I just wanted to mess around with an architecture similar to what I have at work but where the legacy code is really heavy to refactor.